The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Fifty-year-olds pay the least for car insurance.
 Car insurance companies don't see much risk in insuring a 50-year-old, as many drivers this age are financially stable and experienced drivers.
 The typical 50-year-old pays nearly $200 less per year than does the average American driver.

 |Age Range||Average Annual Premium|

 If you’re looking for more age-specific car insurance information, including actual rates from popular insurers, see our additional resources:

 Marriage typically results in lower car insurance rates.
 Insurance companies view married couples as more likely to share driving responsibilities and less likely to file a claim, i.e., less costly clients.
 After you’re officially married, consider updating your car insurance policy.
-Even if your spouse doesn’t drive, most car insurance companies will require a spouse be listed on the policy.
-If they’re not licensed to drive, you can list them as an “excluded driver,” with no penalty.
+Even if your spouse doesn’t drive, most car insurance companies will require a spouse to be listed on the policy.
+If they’re not licensed to drive, you can list them as an excluded driver with no penalty.